bagggage/bg-blog/content/posts/gdscript-dev-01.md

 - [**MIR**](https://github.com/vnmakarov/mir): A lightweight alternative to LLVM, stable, and written entirely in C. (however, it might still be too large for Godot.)
 - [**asmjit**](https://github.com/asmjit/asmjit): The main drawback is that asmjit is an assembler for C++ without any intermediate representation (IR) or platform-independent API.
 This is a significant limitation for writing a cross-platform compiler.
 - [**sljit**](https://github.com/zherczeg/sljit): A platform-independent JIT compiler written in C, supporting SIMD, self-modifying code, and more.
 Definitely worth considering.
 - [**bunny-jit**](https://github.com/signaldust/bunny-jit): The lightest of all the options, though the youngest and perhaps the least feature-rich.
-Nonetheless, it’s very convenient, fully written in C++, and supports x86-64 and Aarch64.
+Nonetheless, it's very convenient, fully written in C++, and supports x86-64 and Aarch64.

 ---